How can efflorescence be removed?

 Allow any new tile installation to dry out thoroughly before any sort of treatment with acid cleaners, as efflorescence could reoccur if more soluble salts are brought to the surface.

 In general, sealing of floor tiles is not recommended.
-However, if used – for example, on terracotta tiles – then the installation should be allowed to dry out completely and the grout have dried to the required colour.
+However, if used – for example, on terracotta tiles – then the installation should be allowed to dry out completely and the grout has dried to the required colour.
 Otherwise, once sealed, there will be no means of removal of the salt deposit.